sagold/json-schema-library/README.md

 ### getSchema

 `getSchema` retrieves the json-schema of a specific location in data.
 The location in data is given by a _json-pointer_.
-In many cases the schema can be retrieved without passing the actual data, but in situations where the schema is dynamic (e.g., in _oneOf_, _dependencies_, etc.), the data is required or will return a _JsonError_ if the location cannot be found.
+In many cases the schema can be retrieved without passing the actual data.

 ```ts
 const jsonSchema = new Draft07(mySchema);